Raiden-Zhu/Raiden-Zhu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: _Great research is not to convince your peers but to the next generations. _
+subtitle: _"Great research is not to convince your peers but to the next generations." _

 profile:
   align: left